Hiking the Kaʻena Point Trail & Pillbox on the North Shore of Oʻahu, Hawaiʻi

 Kaʻena Point Pillbox

-In total, the short 0.6-mile (1.0 km) trail up to the Kaʻena Point Pillbox gains about 520 ft.
-(158 m) from the predator-proof fence to the top.
+In total, the short 0.4-mile (0.6 km) trail up to the Kaʻena Point Pillbox gains about 520 ft.
+(158 m) from the start of the predator-proof fence to the pillbox at the top.

 This where I recommend catching sunset if you’re visiting on a clear night and have headlamps for the hike back to the trailhead.